 Many workers want to stay remote.
 Be sure that your call back into the office still offers that valued flexibility employees have become accustomed to.
 Do employees really need to be back in the office full-time or at all?
 It may be the benefit that workers are willing to leave you for and if you don’t ask how important it is to them, you won’t know until it’s too late.

 Keep Workplace Culture in Mind with these Tips:

 - Be intentional with reboarding.
 Reboarding is an opportunity to embrace employees with your appreciation for everything they have done for your organization over the past year.
 If you missed it, be sure to check out our post, “Appreciation is Key During ‘Welcome Back'” for suggestions on how to welcome staff back to work.

 - Plan ahead and think year-round.
 Don’t wait for a mass exodus or a particular event to show appreciation.
 You can implement gestures of appreciation in all shapes and sizes easily and within budget.
 The key is to be proactive and choose ways of appreciation that reinforce cultural values.
-If giving back to the community is a core value, than choose volunteering and donating options.
+If giving back to the community is a core value, choose volunteering and donating options.
 Supporting families?
-Then keep that in mind with your choices for sharing your thanks and support to employees.For inspiration, here is our free 2021 Day-to-Day Employee Appreciation Calendar.
+Then keep that in mind with your choices for sharing your thanks and support to employees.For inspiration, here is our free 2022 Day-to-Day Employee Appreciation Calendar.